Admissions

 Step 4: If a student chooses to continue with the transfer request, the following must be completed no later than April 30:

-- Submit the following to the Director of Admissions:
+- Submit a current resume/CV to the Director of Admissions prior to your scheduled interview.

 Step 5: The Admissions Committee will evaluate all information obtained during the transfer request process to determine whether a transfer acceptance will be extended.
 Applicants will be notified no later than June 1.